Pharmac gets big boost in Budget 2022

 The increase in the combined pharmaceutical budget amounted to $71 million this year and $120 million next year.

-The Government expected the funding boost to improve patient access to well-evidence medical treatments.
+The Government expected the funding boost to improve patient access to well-evidenced medical treatments.

 The Budget announcement followed concerns about New Zealanders missing out on many potentially life-saving drugs for cancer and other illnesses.